-- Contact Person: Applicants who wish to request accommodations in the review of the admissions process; or who wish to request Admissions literature, the Longwood Catalog, or an application in an alternate format should contact the Coordinator of Services for Individuals with Disabilities at 434.395.2391; TRS: 711.
+- Contact Person: Applicants who wish to request accommodations in the review of the admissions process; or who wish to request Admissions literature, the Longwood Catalog, or an application in an alternate format should contact Accessibility Resources Office at 434.395.2391; TRS: 711.

-- Post-Admissions Accommodations: Once admitted, students seeking accommodations must notify the Director of Disability Support Services.
-The Director will determine what documentation must be provided in order to determine the most appropriate accommodations.
-In addition to reviewing the documentation, the Director may request an interview between the student and a professional competent to evaluate the student's needs.
+- Post-Admissions Accommodations: Once admitted, students seeking accommodations must notify the Accessibility Resources Office (ARO).
+ARO will determine what documentation must be provided in order to determine the most appropriate accommodations.
+In addition to reviewing the documentation, ARO may request an interview between the student and a professional competent to evaluate the student's needs.

 Revised and approved by the Board of Visitors, September 7, 2002.

 Revised June 2021.